 The following rules apply to all organizations playing hardball under the auspices of the Prospect Park Baseball Association in the divisions to 9-17 year olds and softball for girls ages 8-17.
-These rules do not apply to baseball played by Pee Wees and Ponys (4-8 year olds).
-Those rules are separately published.
+The rules that apply to baseball played by Pee Wees and Ponys (4-8 year olds) are published separately.